 Gravity and Thermal Pressure Desplan Why Mass Matters

-There are large clouds of interstellar gas composed primarily of hydrogen and helium with trace amounts of other elements.
-These gas clouds have a temperature that approaches absolute zero in many areas, but nearby stars heat some gas clouds.
-The clouds have mass and therefore have a gravitational force that concentrates the mass toward its center.
+Large clouds of interstellar gas are composed primarily of hydrogen and helium with trace amounts of other elements.
+These gas clouds have a zero temperature in many areas, but nearby stars heat some gas clouds.
+The clouds have mass and therefore have a gravitational force that concentrates the mass toward their center.
 Heat within the gas cloud tends to counter its gravitational force until the cloud reaches an equilibrium.
-An equilibrium is established when expansionary pressure from heat is balanced by contraction pressure from gravity.
+An equilibrium is established when heat expansionary pressure is balanced by gravity contraction pressure.

 Some gas clouds are relatively cool, so gravity gradually concentrates the gas into smaller and smaller areas.
-Initially, the gas cloud does not heat up very much, so gravity exerts greater influence.
-Heat mas a more difficult time radiating away from the center of this contracting mass because the concentrated gas becomes less transparent.
-The concentrated gas then becomes a protostar.
-This is an area where an actual star is likely to form.
+Initially, the gas cloud does not heat up much, so gravity exerts greater influence.
+Heat has a more difficult time radiating away from the center of this contracting mass because the concentrated gas becomes less transparent.
+The concentrated gas then becomes a protostar from which a real star is likely to form.

-The heat from a protostar is radiated away from the surface even as gravity pulls the mass into a smaller and smaller volume producing more and more hear in the center.
-While the heat at the surface of the protostar will radiate away, heat becomes trapped in its center.
-The forming star cannot generate heat fast enough to counter gravity as its surface continues to radiate away heat.
+The heat from a protostar is radiated from the surface as gravity pulls the star’s mass to a smaller volume.
+As the star gets smaller, it generates more heat in the center.
+The heat at the surface of the protostar will radiate away while heat becomes trapped in its center.
+As its surface radiates heat, the forming star cannot generate heat fast enough to counter gravity.

 Larger Protostars Turn Into Stars

-The increasing heat at the center of a protostar will eventually reach the amount necessary to cause nuclear fusion to begin.
-At this point, the protostar will become an actual star as hydrogen is fused into helium to release tremendous amounts of energy.
-At this point, the star will likely expand due to the tremendous heat from fusion.
-A new equilibrium will be reached between gravitational force and heat, with this new equilibrium lasting for millions if not billions of years.
-The star now has a stable core temperature fusing hydrogen into helium, constant surface temperature, luminosity, and color.
-It is now a main sequence “dwarf” star and will main in this state for as long as conditions which the balance between gravity and hear continue.
+The increasing heat at the center of a protostar will eventually reach the amount necessary to cause nuclear fusion to begin if it is massive enough.
+At this point, the protostar will become a real star as hydrogen fuses into helium, releasing tremendous amounts of energy.
+At this point, the star will likely expand due to the immense heat from fusion.
+Gravitational force and heat reach a new equilibrium lasting millions, if not billions of years.
+The star develops a stable core temperature fusing hydrogen into helium, constant surface temperature, luminosity, and color.
+It is now a main sequence “dwarf” star and will main in this state for as long as conditions in which the balance between gravity and heat continue.

 For a protostar to turn into an actual star, it needs to have enough mass so that the gravitational pull inward will heat its core to a high enough temperature for fusion to occur.
-The protostar needs to have at least 8 percent of the sun’s mass for this to occur.
-Otherwise, it will never generate enough heat for nuclear fusion proton0proton chain reaction.
+The protostar needs at least 8 percent of the sun’s mass for this to happen.
+Otherwise, it will never generate enough heat for a nuclear fusion proton-proton chain reaction.

 A Brown Dwarf Star